bartificer/programming-by-stealth/docs/pbs99.md

 The same model holds true with inheritance, but you should imagine a production line of constructors each adding their pieces of data and copying in their functions.
 This process does not start with the child class, but with the parent class at the very top of the hierarchy.
 If class `C` extends class `B` which extends class `A`, and you call the constructor for class `C`, that's actually the last constructor to get called!
 The first constructor to add data and functions will be the constructor for `A`, then the constructor for `B`, and only then does the constructor you directly called get to do its thing!

 This ordering is very important, because it explains what happens when there is a conflict.
-I classes `A`, `B`, and `C` all provide an instance function named `.d()` that each do something different, which `.d()` ends up in the final encapsulated object outputted by the constructor?
+If classes `A`, `B`, and `C` all provide an instance function named `.d()` that each do something different, which `.d()` ends up in the final encapsulated object output by the constructor?
 Simply put — the last constructor to execute wins!

 When a child class replaces functionality provided by a parent class it is said to *override* the parent class's functionality.